She almost didn't come in.

 That is what you build for students at Hamilton College when you give.

-Not just a place where students won't get hurt — but a place where they can be proud, knowledgeable, joyful, and excited about being Jewish.
+Not just a place where students won't get hurt.
+A place where they can be proud, knowledgeable, joyful, and excited about being Jewish.
 Where showing up isn't just safe.
 It's meaningful.

 When you give, you build those walls.
-You become a partner in making sure the Jewish students at Hamilton College have not just a safe Passover — but a real one.
+You become a partner in making sure the Jewish students at Hamilton College have not just a safe Passover.
+A real one.
 A seder that feels alive.
 A table that feels like home.
 You tell every student who pauses at the edge of the path: you are right to come in.
 Your identity is worth celebrating.
 You are not alone.

 Will you give generously this Passover?